ilyakoliev/likes-to-reminder/README.md

 Download chromedriver here: https://chromedriver.chromium.org/downloads

-If you have some problem with the chromedriver, update to the latest version of Сhrome and chromedriver.
+If you have some problem with the chromedriver, update Сhrome and chromedriver to the latest version.